Areas of Practice include:

 and municipal law.

-of commercial contracts.
+and retirement benefits.
 He regularly handles appeals and has successfully

 argued cases in federal appellate courts, the New York Court of Appeals,

 and the Appellate Division of the Supreme Court of the State of New York.

 In the area of municipal law, Brad represents clients seeking approvals

 from municipal planning and zoning boards, and he has also represented